alkalir/aiphs_alka/README.md

 ## FOLDERS

 getting_started
-- Instruction for getting started with an example of monitoring of bare-metal applications running on Leon3 processor.
+- Instructions for getting started with an example of monitoring of bare-metal applications running on Leon3 processor.

 aiphs
 - VHDL source files related to a hardware monitoring system for Leon3 processor, used in the getting_started.